shaunreichman/investment_tracker/docs/TEST_REFACTOR_SPEC.md

 Consolidate and standardize the current test suite to eliminate redundancies, establish consistent testing patterns, and create a professional enterprise-grade testing foundation.
 This refactor is critical prerequisite for Phase 3 of the fund models rewrite, ensuring reliable validation of the new architecture.

+**CRITICAL**: This test refactor will test the NEW fund models architecture (Phase 2 completed), NOT the old monolithic models.
+We are building tests for the future clean architecture, not maintaining tests for legacy code.

 ## Design Philosophy

 - **Single Responsibility**: Each test file tests one concept or component